nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 21-Apr-2023

+My day was a little blown up with final prepping for several upcoming volunteer activities.
+However, I completed some interview preparatory tasks, got back into Microsoft Learn training paths, and also supported Code Fellows students by attending and interacting in their mid-term and final presentations.

-## Thursday 19-Apr-2023
+## Thursday 20-Apr-2023

 Microsoft Reactor has been ramping up their informational and educational sessions.
 Three that are interesting to me are all happening today.

-- [x] Take a look at [MSFT Learn Module on the Agile Framework](https://aka.ms/Apr20AgileApproach3).
+- Took a look at [MSFT Learn Module on the Agile Framework](https://aka.ms/Apr20AgileApproach3), spurred by a MSFT Reactor session on Agile development.
-- [x] MeetUp had an interesting session on [ChatGPT](./chat-gpt-llms.html) so I took some notes, signed up for the free tier, and it is already providing helpful responses in the context of my volunteer work.
+- MeetUp had an interesting session on [ChatGPT](./chat-gpt-llms.html) so I took some notes, signed up for the free tier, and it is already providing helpful responses in the context of my volunteer work.
+- MSFT Reactor had a session about GitHub Copilot with CodeSpaces integration.
+Free tier is limited however overall experience is a VSCode instance in a web browser with GH Copilot code assistance!

 ## Tuesday 18-Apr-2023